 [Things To Do In London On A Budget]

 The Museum Of Brands And Advertising is the perfect place for international students living in London to discover more about British Culture.
 Exploring the museum provides an insight into British culture and our connections with brands.
 Whether discovering the retro packaging of a 1960s chocolate bar, pouring over typography for graphics coursework, gaining new skills from expert speakers or taking on the themed Time Tunnel Trails, the museum’s collection has plenty to offer.

-It also has a lovely cafe and award winning gardens where you can find a quiet spot to catch up with studies.
-(Just to let you know – in some areas of London we also have award winning gardens at our student accommodation!)
+It also has a lovely cafe and award-winning gardens where you can find a quiet spot to catch up with your studies.
+(Just to let you know – in some areas of London we also have award-winning gardens at our student accommodation!)